Beo-Coder/muehki-gds1porsche/README.md

 # Description

-Porsche Mühk is a Raspberry Pi Pico powered controller to emulate an HI-Device to control various games by using real actuators such as steering wheel, gas and break pedal of a real tractor/car.
+Porsche Mü(h)k is a Raspberry Pi Pico powered controller to emulate a HI-Device to control various games by using real actuators such as steering wheel, gas and break pedal of a real tractor/car.
 Various actuators can be connected either as analog or digital sensors, like potentiometers and buttons.
 It can emulate a gamepad/joystick or a keyboard, depending on which mode is desired.
-Each analog axis can operate in one of four different modes, giving full control over the behaviour of the axis.
+Each analog axis can operate in one of four different modes, giving full control over the behavior of the axis.

 **It may be useful to use an emulator on the host PC to further configure the axes and buttons.**
 # Usage